larissahmendes/timewalk/README.md

 Link for paper draft:
 https://www.overleaf.com/read/kztvzqvvtbxb

+** The final paper will be on /deliver folder

 ## Workflow
 See a workflow chart with with the aproach plan for the analysis at workflow/workflow_planning.png ![workflow/workflow_planning.png](https://github.com/larissahmendes/timewalk/blob/master/workflow/workflow_planning.png)